mj221/Game-of-Life/README.md

 ## `test_gameoflife_glider.py`
 Opens an animated simulation of universe with a pattern of live cells.
 The universe is evolved by applying the rules below.
-Algorithm relies on the use of initial class called `conway.py`, and is required to run the simulation.
+Note: Algorithm relies on the use of initial class called `conway.py`, and is required to run the simulation.

 ### The Rules
 ```